 2013: Problem Solving and Setbacks

 We moved to a bigger house to accommodate my kitchen and storage needs.
-Little did I know that house had a leak in the siding that was funneling water under the vinyl flooring in the daylight basement,where mold was festering.
+Little did I know that house had a collapsed french drain, and water that it would be diverting was pooling against the side of the house and ending up under the vinyl flooring in the daylight basement, where mold was festering.
 Around midwinter I had a huge reaction to eating beets, and then it seemed like after that I was reacting to literally everything I ate.
 I suddenly couldn’t tolerate a ton of vegetables, and it was all the winter vegetables: kale, broccoli, carrots, chard, cabbage, sweet potatoes.
 Basically everything that was possible to get fresh from the farmers’ market was setting me off.
 I thought it was corn, but I went directly out to a farm that I *know* uses safe-for-me practice and they pulled chard and kale right from the ground for me.
 I still reacted, because I am just allergic to those vegetables.